 You may also enjoy the post, 32 Antique Christmas Decor Treasures to Look for in 2022.

 And Candles, always candles…

-My favorite are these soy Antique Candle Co candles.
-Today I’m burning their Tree Farm candle.
+My favorite is these soy Antique Candle Co candles.
+Today, I’m burning their Tree Farm candle.

 It smells like a beautiful pine Christmas tree!